 The federal Victims of Crime Act (VOCA) was signed into law on October 12, 1984.
 The purpose of the Act was to enhance and expand direct services to victims of crime.
 The Act established within the U.S. Treasury a separate account known as the Crime Victims Fund.
 The fund is not supported by tax dollars but rather is generated entirely by fines, penalty assessments, and forfeited bonds collected by the federal government.
-With the passage of the VOCA Fix Act in 2021, offender settlements with the U.S. Department of Justice are also eligible for placement into the Crime Victims Fund.
-In South Carolina, the Department of Crime Victim Assistance Grants (DCVAG) within the Attorney General's Office is designated by the U.S. Department of Justice, Office for Victims of Crime, as the administering agency for subrecipient awards issued with funds.
+With the passage of the VOCA Fix Act in 2021, offender settlements with the United States Department of Justice (USDOJ) are also eligible for placement into the Crime Victims Fund.
+In South Carolina, the Department of Crime Victim Assistance Grants (DCVAG) within the Attorney General's Office is designated by the USDOJ, Office for Victims of Crime (OVC), as the State Administering Agency (SAA) for subawards issued with funds.